-H.323 entities may implement this Recommendation for achieving voice confidentiality.
+H.323 entities may implement this Recommendation for achieving confidentiality.
 Four encryption algorithms are offered: the suggested schemes are encryption using AES, RC2-compatible, DES or triple-DES, based on the business model and exportability requirement.
 In addition to the CBC-encryption mode, H.323 entities may implement the EOFB stream-cipher encryption mode.
-Some environments that are already offering a certain degree of confidentiality may not require voice encryption.
+Some environments that are already offering a certain degree of confidentiality may not require encryption.
 In this case, Diffie-Hellman key agreement and other key management procedures are not necessary.

-For optional voice confidentiality, the suggested scheme is encryption using AES, RC2-compatible, DES or triple-DES based on the business model and exportability requirement.
-Some environments that are already offering a certain degree of confidentiality may not require voice encryption.
+For optional confidentiality, the suggested scheme is encryption using AES, RC2-compatible, DES or triple-DES based on the business model and exportability requirement.
+Some environments that are already offering a certain degree of confidentiality may not require encryption.
 In this case, Diffie-Hellman key agreement and other key management procedures are also not necessary.

-This Recommendation further profiles the list of candidate voice encryption algorithms that ITU-T Rec.
+This Recommendation further profiles the list of candidate encryption algorithms that ITU-T Rec.
 H.235 version 2 Annex D or ITU-T Rec.
 H.235 version 3 Annex D had offered.

 NOTE 1 – This further encryption algorithm profile takes into account the known cryptanalysis and security findings on the strengths of encryption algorithms and the change in crypto export policies.
 In particular, the profiling of encryption algorithms of this Recommendation takes into account interoperability requirements with systems complying with H.235 version 2 or 3.

-H.323 entities that implement this Recommendation with version 4 of H.235 or higher shall offer 128-bit AES as the preferred voice encryption algorithm in their offered security capabilities.
-Those H.323 entities may additionally and optionally also offer 168-bit Triple-DES as a voice encryption algorithm to achieve higher interoperability with H.323 systems that have implemented the voice encryption features in Annex D/H.235 versions 2 and 3.
-Since 56-bit DES and 56-bit RC2-compatible (exportable) encryption algorithms are no longer considered sufficiently secure, H.323 entities should not offer those particular weak encryption algorithms unless there is a specific need, such as achieving interoperability with voice encryption systems in Annex D/H.235 versions 2 and 3.
+H.323 entities that implement this Recommendation with version 4 of H.235 or higher shall offer 128-bit AES as the preferred encryption algorithm in their offered security capabilities.
+Those H.323 entities may additionally and optionally also offer 168-bit Triple-DES as an encryption algorithm to achieve higher interoperability with H.323 systems that have implemented the encryption features in Annex D/H.235 versions 2 and 3.
+Since 56-bit DES and 56-bit RC2-compatible (exportable) encryption algorithms are no longer considered sufficiently secure, H.323 entities should not offer those particular weak encryption algorithms unless there is a specific need, such as achieving interoperability with encryption systems in Annex D/H.235 versions 2 and 3.
 H.323 entities having higher security requirements may offer 192-bit or 256-bit AES as an optional algorithm.

 H.323 entities that implement this Recommendation with version 4 of ITU-T Rec.
 H.235 should accept AES with the highest key length offered if allowed by their security policy.
 Those H.323 entities should additionally accept 168-bit Triple-DES if AES was not offered or is otherwise not allowed by their security policy.
 Those H.323 entities should not accept 56-bit DES or 56-bit RC2-compatible for security reasons, unless their security policy explicitly allows such insecure encryption algorithms, or exportability needs require such algorithms, and other more secure alternatives like AES or 168-bit Triple DES are not offered.